esosedi/regions/README.md

   All collections will have interface of .add .remove .setStyles .addEvent .removeEvent.

+  Result it very simple - you can display any continent, country or state on a map.
 ![US](http://kashey.ru/maps/osme/img/r2.png)

 # As Service

 The module consists in two parts - this client-side regions.js and server-side at [data.esosedi.org](http://data.esosedi.org).
 Server-side also implements online `navigator` via database to help you find proper place.

+* base service runs as 'http' service.
+Not https!

 # What I can load?
  Data is generated in 5 steps.
 Each step generate some subset.